11th grade reading list for students aged 16-17

 A Death in the Family by James Agee

-James’ father is killed in a traffic accident in 1915.
+James’ father was killed in a traffic accident in 1915.
 This autobiographical work explores the impact that his death had on his immediate family in the years that followed.
-Pulitzer prize-winning, and regarded as one of the best English language novels of the 20th century.
+A Pulitzer prize-winning novel, it is regarded as one of the best English language novels of the 20th century.

 A Death in the Family by James Agee